toreaurstadboss/EnumSelectionControls/README.md

 - The controls use Norwegian language some places.
 - It is not possible to assign custom descriptions to the enum members - You can choose from the RAW enum values and text only.
 E.g. like the Display Attribute in C# capapbilities.

+## Getting started

+cd into the projects\consumeEnumSelectionControls sub folder Then enter first: npm install
+Now just enter: ng serve -o
+The app should start up in a new pane of your default browser at port 4200 on localhost.

+The source code for the enum selection controls resides in the projects\enumselectioncontrols sub folder.

 ## Code example:

 The following HTML shows how to use these two library components.